vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-istio-refarch.md

               servicePort: 80
 ```

-**NOTE**: If using an https host for the Ingress, create with passthrough mode
+**NOTE**: If using a HTTPS host for the Ingress, create with passthrough mode
 so that mutual authentication can take place at Istio ingress gateway.

 **NOTE**: The above Ingress definition is just for reference.
 In this document,